trcwm/smallc_v1/README.md

 * C Users Group Vol 9.
 This contains Mike Bernson's Small C. This is an 8080 version and uses a special assembler which is provided.
 The original was got going via BDS C.SIG/M Vol 149 This includes C86 adapted by Glen FisherSIG/M Vol 224 This contains a floating point, Z80 version of Small C. There is also a Z80 assembler and linker.
 There are some formatted I/O facilities.
 The programming constructs are those in the original compiler.
 Modifications by J.R.Van Zandt.

 * "A book on C" by R.E.Berry and B.A.E.Meekings.
-(Macmillan 1984) This includes a listing of 'Rat.C' which is very similar to Ron Cain's version but has useful cross-referrence listings etc. This reference is also worth examining if you want to adapt the compiler to other CPU's.
-It's also quite a good introductory low priced text on C in general.
+(Macmillan 1984) This includes a listing of 'Rat.C' which is very similar to Ron Cain's version but has useful cross-reference listings etc. This reference is also worth examining if you want to adapt the compiler to other CPUs.

+### Known bugs in v1.1
+* function arguments must be declared in the same order as they appear in the function header, otherwise Bad Things Happen. (see Dr. Dobbs Nr.52, Feb 1981 )

 ### Example output